 These awards are primarily available to UK students for whom they provide full support (fees and stipend).
-The stipend was £14,296 per annum in 2016 - 2017.
-Stipend payment levels for 2017 - 2018 have not yet been announced.
-We expect to be able to support up to three eligible students for entry in 2017 - 2018.
+The stipend was £14,777 per annum in 2018-2019.
+Stipend payment levels for 2019-2020 have not yet been announced.
 A few students from the European Union can also be supported through a combination of funding from EPSRC and the School of Mathematics.
 Eligible applicants will automatically be considered for this Scholarship on application, this does not require a separate Scholarship application.

 School of Mathematics

-The School of Mathematics is able to provide Scholarships for up to 3 new students per academic year.
-The School Scholarship consists of a stipend of £11,250 in year 1 (with increases in subsequent years) plus fees.
-The fees for 2017 - 2018 for UK or EU students will be £4,195 and Overseas fees will be £14,600 per annum.
+The School of Mathematics is usually able to provide Scholarships for up to 3 new students per academic year.
+The School Scholarship consists of a stipend of £12,000in year 1 (with increases in subsequent years) plus fees.
+The fees for 2018-2019 for UK or EU students will be £4,260 and Overseas fees will be £18,000 per annum.
 Applicants will automatically be considered for this Scholarship, this does not require a separate Scholarship application.

 Each award covers the difference between the tuition fee for a UK/EU graduate student and that chargeable to an overseas graduate student.
 The awards do not cover maintenance expenses.
 Subject to satisfactory progress, the awards are for up to three years.
 This scholarship requires a separate Scholarship application.
 To apply for a scholarship you must first apply for admission for an eligible programme of study at the University of Edinburgh.
 We recommend that applicants do this as early as possible and well in advance of the scholarship deadline.
 Please note that you will not be able to access the online application form unless you have applied for admission to the University of Edinburgh and have full EASE authentication.